Olympus E-M10 III vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-Both the E-M10 III and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 III and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the E-M10 III and GX8 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Olympus E-M10 III better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.